 Board of Directors:

 Cecilia Mialon (she/her/hers): Executive Director/President– an animal advocate since childhood comes from a career in business development and marketing with a vision of someday being able to help animals and the environment on a larger scale.
 She became involved in animal activism in 2013 and became vegan that year as well.
 She has worked closely with Dolphin Project and Free The Mojave Dolphins to help educate the public on the plight of dolphins in Japan and the suffering of dolphins in captivity around the world and the importance of conserving our oceans.
 She believes everything that is impacting our environment negatively today is linked to the modern-day agribusiness and the public simply isn’t aware.
-She believes Veganville will encourage that awareness so that the public is able to make that connection for themselves.
+She believes Veganville encourages that awareness so that the public is able to make that connection for themselves.

 Terran Baylor: From San Diego and Vegan for 10 years, Terran is heavily involved in animal welfare throughout California with various farm sanctuaries and travels yearly to Taiji, Japan to document the dolphin slaughters as head Cove Monitor for Ric O’Barry’s Dolphin Project.